U2 pay tribute to Paris victims but no Eagles of Death Metal

-PARIS Irish rock band U2 paid tribute to the victims of the Paris attacks on their return on Sunday to France, where two concerts had been cancelled following the shootings.
+PARIS Irish rock band U2 paid tribute to the victims of the Paris attacks on their return on Sunday to France, where two concerts had been canceled following the shootings.

-But Eagles of Death Metal did not make a rumoured appearance with U2.
+But Eagles of Death Metal did not make a rumored appearance with U2.

 The U2 Paris concerts were originally scheduled for Nov.
 14 and 15, and were postponed after coordinated Islamic State attacks on the French capital killed 130 on Nov.
 13.